 I know this may be a steal compared to where you are currently but it’s extra money out of your pocket.

-Both North Carolina and South Carolina coastlines, with their agreeable climates have definitely made them a best place to not only retire or relocate to, but also for vacationing.
+Both Coastal NC and SC, with their agreeable climates have definitely made them a best place to not only retire or relocate to, but also for vacationing.

 The Carolina Coast offers fun, sun and a variety of affordable living options but don’t forget to do your homework.